An honest review of how our painted cabinets are holding up after two years, along with tips for what we would do differently next time.

 Even so, if I were to paint my cabinets all over again, I would either try a different paint or use a sealer over the paint for added protection.

 General Finishes Milk Paint is a popular choice for painting cabinets.
-General Finishes is actually an acrylic paint, not a true milk paint, and also doesn’t always require primer or a sealer.
+General Finishes is actually an acrylic paint, not an actual milk paint, and doesn’t always require a primer or a sealer.

 It is a self-leveling, non-yellowing paint that dries to a hard finish and doesn’t require a separate sealer.
 Many painters swear by this paint.